-At the 2010 General Election, Ipos-Mori estimated that 76 per cent of 65 year olds voted, whereas turnout among the 18-24 age group was only 44 per cent.1 One might argue that it doesn't matter too much if young people are less likely to vote, as they will make up for it in their later years.
+At the 2010 General Election, Ipos-Mori estimated that 76 per cent of those aged 65 years old and over, whereas turnout among the 18-24 age group was only 44 per cent.
+One might argue that it doesn't matter too much if young people are less likely to vote, as they will make up for it in their later years.
 There is little evidence of this overall, however, with turnout exhibiting a downward trend among most age groups, as shown in Figure 1.
 Moreover, each successive generation starts its voting life at a lower turnout rate than the previous generation (Clarke, Sanders, Stewart and Whiteley, 2004).
-This evidence comports with the findings of previous research which has suggested that if citizens fail to vote the first time they are eligible, they are less likely to vote throughout their lives (Dinas, Franklin, 2004).
+This evidence comports with the findings of previous research which has suggested that if citizens fail to vote the first time they are eligible, they are less likely to vote throughout their lives (Dinas, 2012)